Employment and unemployment

 - region of the place of residence (Riga, Pierīga, Vidzeme, Latgale, Kurzeme and Zemgale).

-The number of unemployed persons registered by the State Employment Agency in breakdown by sex and age group was used as auxiliary information for weight calibration.
+The number of unemployed persons registered with the State Employment Agency, broken down by sex and age group, was also used as auxiliary information for weight calibration.

-Weight calibration method was implemented, using the statistical calculation environment R and set of procedures "Sampling".
+Weight calibration was implemented using the statistical computing environment R and the Sampling package.

 2002–2006